-Additionally, DU offers a limited number of property fieldwork waivers for certain loans with exceptionally strong overall credit profiles.
+DU offers a limited number of property fieldwork waivers for certain loans with exceptionally strong overall credit profiles.
+Loans with an LTV greater than 80% are not eligible for a property fieldwork waiver.

-For loans constituting approximately 3.6% of the Reference Obligations in Loan Group 1 (by Loan Group 1 Cut-off Date Balance) and none of the Reference Obligations in Loan Group 2, DU offered the related loan seller the option to waive the property inspection based on the risk profile of the loan.
+For loans constituting approximately 3.28% of the Reference Obligations in Loan Group 1 (by Loan Group 1 Cut-off Date Balance) and none of the Reference Obligations in Loan Group 2, DU offered the related loan seller the option to waive the property inspection based on the risk profile of the loan.
 Loan sellers may, in their discretion, require an appraisal or property inspection even if not required by us; however, we do not monitor whether they do so.